Our Unique Approach to Admissions

 Transfer Student Policy

 In support of these requirements, a transfer admission policy does not exist at Yale-NUS College.
-However, the following factors will be considered for any applicants to Yale-NUS who have begun tertiary education elsewhere:
+However, the following factors will be considered for any applicants to Yale-NUS who have begun tertiary education elsewhere.
+Click here to find out more about these factors.

 Special Programmes Applications